Nonstoquastic catalyst for bifurcation-based quantum annealing of ferromagnetic $p$-spin model: Introduction

-Bifurcation-based QA (BQA) using the Kerr-nonlinear parametric oscillator (KPO) has been studied~\cite{milburn1991quantum, wielinga1993quantum, cochrane1999macroscopically, goto2016bifurcation,puri2017engineering,nigg2017robust,puri2017quantum,zhao2018two,goto2019quantum,goto2020quantum,kanao2021high,yamaji2022development}, which is a different protocol from standard QA driven by the transverse field.
-The KPO can generates a cat state (superposition of two coherent states) from a vacuum state by an adiabatic process, which can be used as a qubit.
-The idea of BQA originates from this cat-state generation process referred to as the quantum bifurcation mechanism.
-While the original BQA is described with bosonic operators, an alternative formulation with the spin-1 operators was proposed \cite{takahashi2022bifurcation}.
-In this formulation, each spin state starts with $\ket{0}$ and ends with $\ket{\pm1}$, which is designed to resemble the bifurcation mechanism of the KPO.
-Note that the Hamiltonian of the spin formulation of BQA is stoqustic.
-The natural question arises whether a nonstoquastic catalyst will benefit BQA.
+Recently, bifurcation-based QA (BQA) using Kerr-nonlinear parametric oscillators (KPOs) was studied~\cite{milburn1991quantum, wielinga1993quantum, cochrane1999macroscopically, goto2016bifurcation,puri2017engineering,nigg2017robust,puri2017quantum,zhao2018two,goto2019quantum,goto2020quantum,kanao2021high,yamaji2022development}.
+A KPO can generate a cat state (superposition of two coherent states) from a vacuum state by an adiabatic process.
+The idea of BQA originates from this cat-state generation process, which is referred to as the quantum bifurcation mechanism.
+While the Hamiltonian of BQA using the KPOs is described with bosonic operators, a spin formulation of BQA, which is described by the spin-1 operators, was also proposed in \cite{takahashi2022bifurcation}.
+This spin formulation is designed to resemble the bifurcation mechanism of the KPO.
+In this formulation, each spin state is initially prepared in $\ket{0}$ and eventually becomes either $\ket{+1}$ or $\ket{-1}$.
+According to the effective spin model of the KPO studied in Ref. \cite{miyazaki2022effective}, BQA described with spin-1 operators can be regarded as the approximation model of BQA using KPO.
+Also, by adopting a spin-locking technique~\cite{loretz2013radio,doherty2013nitrogen}, we can implement not only the conventional QA \cite{matsuzaki2020quantum,imoto2022obtaining} but also BQA described with the spin-1 operators with nitrogen-vacancy (NV) centers in diamonds \cite{matsuzaki2022generation}.
+The NV center in a diamond is a promising device for realizing quantum information processing because it has a long coherence time, such as a few milliseconds, even at room temperature~\cite{balasubramanian2009ultralong,herbschleb2019ultra}.
+Therefore, the study of BQA will lead to the development of a novel experimental platform for QA.
+In addition, some studies suggest that BQA may have an advantage over conventional QA with the transverse field \cite{puri2017quantum, takahashi2022bifurcation}.
+However, the Hamiltonian of the spin formulation of BQA proposed in Ref. \cite{takahashi2022bifurcation} is stoquastic.
+The natural question of whether a nonstoquastic catalyst will benefit BQA arises.